-The Novosbed mattress is popular amongst most back pain sufferers in Canada for good reasons.
-For starters, its transition top layer isolates motion and keeps you from being woken up by your partner’s movement; this promotes restorative sleep that’s important to heal back pain.
+For good reasons, the Novosbed mattress is popular amongst most back pain sufferers in Canada.
+For starters, its transition top layer isolates motion and keeps you from being woken up by your partner’s movement; this promotes restorative sleep, that’s important to heal back pain.

-Similarly, for sleepers that weigh more than 230lbs, the firm option has a sturdy supportive layer that distributes body weight evenly for balance back support.
+Similarly, for sleepers that weigh more than 230 lbs, the firm option has a sturdy, supportive layer that distributes body weight evenly for balance back support.
 Not to mention, it’s made of premium foam that doesn’t sag or compress after short-term use.
 Still not convinced?
-It comes with a fifteen-year warranty to assure that it lives up to its standards.
+It has a fifteen-year warranty to ensure it lives up to its standards.

 Besides that, just like you’d walk into a store and try out a mattress is the same way you’d try out the Novosbed mattress when buying it online.
 How is that even possible?
-When you purchase the mattress you get 120 nights of trial.
-This is sufficient to tell if it truly helps to relieve your back pain or not; if it doesn’t, you can return it.
+When you purchase the mattress, you get 120 nights of trial.
+This is sufficient to tell if it truly helps relieve your back pain; if it doesn’t, you can return it.

 GhostBed Flex (Best for combined sleepers with back pain)

 |Ideal for combination sleepers.||Not ideal if you’re looking for a softer mattress.|

 |They are designed using responsive latex.|

 Despite the name, there’s nothing spooky about this hybrid mattress other than its impeccable ability to counteract pain and offer comfort and support.
 Its three layers of cooling memory foam on top of the individually wrapped and reinforced coils provide medium-firm support to back, side, and stomach sleepers.